Ferdinand (film): Plot

-With the help of the three hedgehog siblings Una, Dos and Cuatro, Ferdinand and Lupe try to escape through the house.
+With the help of hedgehog siblings Una, Dos and Cuatro, Ferdinand and Lupe try to escape through the house.
 Ferdinand finds a wall of horns in a trophy room, including his father's.
-Realizing that bulls die whether they are selected or not, Ferdinand goes back and warns the others to run for their lives.
+Realizing that bulls die whether they are selected or not, Ferdinand goes back and warns the others to leave Casa del Toro.
 Valiente refuses to accept the truth and starts fighting Ferdinand, accidentally breaking off his own horn.
-He is taken to the slaughterhouse and Ferdinand is chosen by El Primero, who believes he deliberately injured Valiente.
+He is taken to the chop house, and Ferdinand is chosen by El Primero, who believes he deliberately injured Valiente.

-Ferdinand rescues Valiente, as well as Guapo, who had not yet been killed.
-Together, Lupe, the bulls and the hedgehogs steal Moreno's truck and flee to Madrid.
-El Primero threatens Moreno that if his staff does not catch Ferdinand, El Primero will fight Moreno in the ring instead.
-They abandon the truck and flee on foot to the Atocha train station.
-Ferdinand helps the others get aboard the train, but sacrifices himself to buy them time to get away.
-He is captured and brought to the ring, but a video of the bulls' escape has made the news.
-Recognizing Ferdinand on TV, Paco alerts Juan and Nina, who hurry to Madrid to save Ferdinand.
+With the aid of his friends, Ferdinand rescues Valiente, as well as Guapo, who had not yet been killed.
+Together, Lupe, the bulls, the hedgehogs, and a rabbit steal a truck and flee to Madrid, with Moreno and his employees giving chase.
+El Primero peels his guards one by one, and attempts to kill Moreno if the bulls are not caught.
+The bulls arrive to the Atocha train station and Ferdinand helps the others get aboard the train, but sacrifices himself to buy them time to get away.
+He and Lupe are captured by Moreno and brought to the ring, but a video of the bulls' escape has made the news.
+Recognizing Ferdinand on TV, Juan's dog Paco alerts Juan and Nina to come see the broadcast; realizing where Ferdinand is, the three rush off to Madrid to save him.

-In Las Ventas Arena, Ferdinand refuses to fight and starts running around in blind panic, accidentally knocking over and humiliating El Primero.
-El Primero wounds him with a banderilla and Ferdinand nearly retaliates until he sees a carnation crushed beneath his hoof, which he smells, and thinks of his home while doing so.
-After smelling the flower and not wishing to hurt anyone, Ferdinand spares El Primero and sits down, waiting to be killed.
-The crowd yells for El Primero to let Ferdinand live and he decides to put down his sword and leave with dignity.
-Through his pacifism, Ferdinand becomes the first bull to survive a bullfight and is reunited with Nina.
-Moreno then brings Lupe, Ferdinand and the rest of the bulls to live at Nina's farm.
-A Mid-credit scene shows that Una, Dos and Cuatro’s missing brother, Tres returns, much to the sibling’s surprise.
+In Las Ventas Arena, Ferdinand, after being convinced by Lupe that he must survive, refuses to fight and starts running around in blind panic, accidentally knocking over and humiliating El Primero, who wounds him with a banderilla, and Ferdinand nearly retaliates until he sees a carnation crushed beneath his hoof, reminding him of his home with Nina.
+Ferdinand spares El Primero and sits down, waiting to be killed.
+The crowd yells for El Primero to let Ferdinand live, and he decides to put down his sword and leave with dignity.
+Through his pacifism, Ferdinand becomes the first bull to survive a bullfight, and is reunited with Nina.
+Moreno then brings Lupe, Ferdinand and the other bulls, along with the hedgehogs, to live at Nina's farm.